Eating utensil etiquette: American style

 In the American style, also called the zig-zag method or fork switching, the knife is initially held in the right hand and the fork in the left.
 Holding food in place with the fork tines-down, a single bite-sized piece is cut with the knife.
 The knife is then set down on the plate, the fork transferred from the left hand to the right hand, and the food is brought to the mouth for consumption.
 The fork is then transferred back to the left hand and the knife is picked up with the right.
-In contrast to the European hidden handle grip, in the American style the fork is held much like a spoon, a pen or much like an excavator once it is transferred to the right hand to convey food to the mouth.
+In contrast to the European hidden handle grip, in the American style the fork is held much like a spoon or a pen once it is transferred to the right hand to convey food to the mouth.

 One commentator has asserted that the American style of fork-handling is in decline, with the increased use of a hybrid of the traditional American and European styles.
 In this new style, the fork is not switched between hands between cutting and eating and may also be deployed "tines-up" as a scoop when convenient.

 In defense of the traditional American style, Judith Martin wrote, "Those who point out that the European manner is more efficient are right.
 Those who claim it is older or more sophisticated—etiquette has never considered getting food into the mouth faster a mark of refinement— are wrong."